* ESC - close the search window

 * According to UNHCR, The UN Refugee Agency, there are now nearly 3.7 million internally displaced people in Ukraine and nearly 6.5 million refugees from Ukraine have been recorded globally (as of February 2024).

 But all this was preceded by the fateful events of 1986.
-In a group portrait that the author homes in on, you can see several unrelated people who are destined to become a noisy extended family.
 In front of a birthing center, a man called Fink who was a Soviet official in the Perestroika era [which is called the Perebudova in Ukrainian – Ed.], gathers four couples with their newborn babies who were delivered in the building.
 Later he will caption the photo with the following dedication: “In honor of the 100th anniversary of the birth of Ernst Thälmann, new mothers in the Lenin District have chosen to name their children after that heroic German Communist viciously murdered by the Fascists in Buchenwald.”
-The futures of the individuals who are pictured are so enmeshed that it will be possible to follow up with a posed photograph every ten years, but not without some losses…
+The futures of the individuals pictured are so enmeshed it becomes possible to follow up with a posed photograph every ten years.
+This occurs with some losses…

 RELATED: Time, the evil genius, in ‘Forgottenness’ by Tanja Maljartschuk